get the bounding box Rect of an image, based on an accumulative padding_condition function that should return

 0.0 for padding/whitespace/empty pixels, and positive numbers (usually 1.0) for non-padding/important pixels.

-else if the summation of padding_condition is greater than minimum_non_padding_value, then that specific
+else, if the summation of padding_condition is greater than minimum_non_padding_value,

 take a look at trimImagePadding to get an understanding of a potential use case.

-if the equations in padding_condition use square-roots, exponents, if conditions, then expect a major performance drop
+if the equations in padding_condition uses square-roots, exponents, and if-conditions, then expect a major performance drop.

-if your equations consist only of +, -, *, /, then the performance will be much faster.
+if your equations consist only of only numeric operations +, -, *, /, then the performance will be much faster.

-I've benchmarked this function, and defining rowAt, colAt, and nonPaddingValue outside of this function, instead of
+defining rowAt, colAt, and nonPaddingValue outside of this function, instead of inlining them, made no difference in the performance.

-also, substituting padding_condition in nonPaddingValue with the actual arithmetic function via inlining (and thus
+substituting padding_condition in nonPaddingValue with the actual arithmetic functions via inlining

-avoiding constant function calls) makes no difference, thanks to JIT doing the inlining on its own in V8.
+(and thereby avoiding repeated function calls) makes no difference, thanks to the JIT doing the inlining on its own in V8.

 get the bounding box Rect of an image, based on an accumulative